 In the time left over from work there is a decent social scene, often organised through a WhatsApp group, and lunch club dedicated to catching up on the latest Netflix shows.
 Occasionally, trainees get invited to flashy partner events such as black-tie fundraisers for charities like Pride in London.

 When it comes to perks, Skadden has historically performed well.
 Heavily discounted gym membership, dental coverage and season ticket allowances are all considered “excellent perks”.
 However, the general consensus is that the perks are “fairly basic” but “the pay is very good”.
 Skadden’s salary is clearly a big draw, with London NQs earning a mind-boggling £157,000.

-When it comes to perks, Skadden is good on the big picture but less so on the detail.
-One trainee complains that there are “measly pension contributions” but adds that “what they skip on perks, they make up for in cash (salary).”
-Skadden’s salary is clearly a big draw, with London NQs earning a mind-boggling £118,000.
-Another major attraction are the firm’s international secondments, which 63% of trainees experienced this year according to the Legal Cheek Trainee and Junior Lawyer Survey 2018-19.
-Possible destinations include Brussels, Hong Kong and New York.
-Client secondments are also available but less common- only 13% of trainees went to a client.
-As well as secondment opportunities a number of trainees have travelled abroad for deals, including going to New York for two weeks for a closing.
+Another major attraction are the firm’s international secondments, which around a third of trainees experienced according to Legal Cheek data.
+Possible destinations are Brussels, Hong Kong and New York.
+Client secondments are much rarer.
+As well as secondment opportunities a number of trainees have travelled abroad for deals, including a two-week trip to New York for a closing.